schuchert/schuchert.github.io/_posts/2022-02-20-MechanicsOfSettingIntentions.md

 Changes will take a while to happen, but you might occasionally make a huge leap because something either got reinforced, or weakened by this non DMN processing.

-I wrote about my first personal experience here:
+I previously wrote about my [first personal experience](https://schuchert.github.io/dog%20walking%20deep%20thoughts/2021/01/14/FirstThingINoticedFromDailyMeditation.html). of such a thing happening.
-{{ site.baseurl }}{% link _posts/2021-01-14-FirstThingINoticedFromDailyMeditation.md %}